 - In contrast, the cantons are generally free to choose their taxes, except where the Federal Constitution expressly prohibits the levying of certain taxes by the cantons or reserves the right for the Confederation.

 While the Confederation and the cantons have original taxing power, the communes may only levy taxes where the canton authorises them to do so.
 In contrast to original sovereignty, this is referred to as derived or delegated taxing power.
 The nearly 2,000 communes are of major importance in Switzerland's federal structure.
-The majority of the cantons and communes levy the same taxes (income and wealth taxes, profit and capital taxes).
+Most of the cantons and communes levy the same taxes (income and wealth taxes, profit and capital taxes).
 In many cases, the communes only receive a share of the cantonal tax revenue or levy surcharges on the cantonal tax.

 In 2018 (source: Switzerland's financial statistics for 2018), tax revenue was distributed among the three levels of the Swiss state as follows: